InclusiveTechNU/v11/README.md

 const v11 = require('bazel-bin/v11/typescript/v11.js');
 ```

+*Note:* There are a few prerequisites that will embeded within a future release of V11.
+Make sure to have Node.JS, Yarn, and Pip installed.
+Otherwise you might have some fun
+errors.

 #### Examples

 V11 is inspired by the DOM to make modifying the accessibility tree easy.